markd315/JSON-blockbuilder-frontend/README.md

 1. Providing everything in one big payload and trusting the server to properly handle the data in the child objects (The default way, don't have to specify).
 2. Providing the `childFirstBodyId` apiCreationStrategy override: Creating the child first, then providing it to the parent as an id.
 The json response from the child POST ***must*** contain an id in the top-level.
 3. Providing the `parentFirstRouteId` apiCreationStrategy override.
 Client creates the parent first, then creates the child using the id from the parent POST in a route for the child request.
+4. Providing the `parentFirstBodyId` apiCreationStrategy override, **and** the `childRefToParent` key in the property, specifying where in the child body to put the parent id.
+Client creates the parent first, then creates the child using the id from the parent POST in a specified field of the body for the child request.
+Note that you **must** provide both fields in order for this to work, like so. `"apiCreationStrategy": "parentFirstBodyId", "childRefToParent": "productId"`

 Did I lose you there?
 See below for what's going on here and how this `apiCreationStrategy` really works and how powerful it is.
 It just allows the app to conform to the existing way your server handles composition relationships, I promise!